adopted-ember-addons/ember-data-model-fragments/README.md

 });
 ```

 Since JavaScript objects and arrays are passed by reference, the value of `defaultValue` is copied using `Ember.copy` in order to prevent all instances sharing the same value.
-If a `defaultValue` option is not specified, both `MF.fragment` and `MF.fragmentArray` properties will default to `null`.
+If a `defaultValue` option is not specified, `MF.fragment` properties default to `null` and `MF.fragmentArray` properties default to an empty array.
 Note that this may cause confusion when creating a record with a `MF.fragmentArray` property:

 ```javascript
 var person = store.createRecord('person');